Skip to main content

 Setup

 To access Baseten models, you’ll need to create a Baseten account, get an API key, and install the langchain-baseten integration package.
-Head to this page to create an account with Baseten and generate an API key.
+Head to the Baseten website to create an account and generate an API key.
 Once you’ve done this, set the BASETEN_API_KEY environment variable:

 Credentials